Effects of severe weather on health and economics in the US

 Programming

 The art of writing was invented, I suppose, so that we could communicate with the future, i.e. record the past and present, and in the process create history.
 Software programs, on the other hand, are written for the purpose of defining the future.
 One that is meant to be interpreted by machines.
 The tapping of a keypad turns a blank page into a blueprint.
-It starts with one file, and can quickly grow larger. ...
-Read more
+It starts with one file, and can quickly grow larger.
+Combined, several blueprints become packages.
+They contain little logical engravings of our expressed intentions.
+Aggregated, these are translated into binary compatible entities, ready to be executed by little machines living within larger, more complex ones. ...

 Finding Movie Stars: Named Entity Recognition with UIMA & OpenNLP

 In this post, we are going to use text analysis tools UIMA and OpenNLP to identify film personas, like directors and screenwriters, from a corpus of movie reviews.
 Warning: Working knowledge of Java is necessary for completing this guide.
-Estimated required time: ~60-90 minutes Overview of Natural Language Processing Since the 70s, experts and businesses had realised the potential that exists in gathering, storing, and processing information about their operations to add and create new value for their organisation and their customers. ...
-Read more
+Estimated required time: ~60-90 minutes Overview of Natural Language Processing Since the 70s, experts and businesses had realised the potential that exists in gathering, storing, and processing information about their operations to add and create new value for their organisation and their customers.
+During the first few decades though, the focus was set on structured data. ...

 Connecting Data: multi-domain graphs